eclipse-che/che-docs/README.md

 ### Using `newdoc` from the `che-docs` container
 `newdoc` is built into the `che-docs` container.

-To generate new documentation module with the script, run from the `che-docs` root git directory:
+To generate new documentation module with the script, execute the `run.sh` script from the `che-docs` root git directory:

 * Create a new assembly in a directory `directory_name` <sup id="a1">[directories](#f1)</sup>, with a title `your_title`